International Journal of Climatology

 Submitted manuscripts should not have been previously published and should not be submitted for publication elsewhere while they are under consideration by the Journal.

-We do not recommend submitting LaTeX files but if you do we require a .pdf file of the manuscript for use by the reviewers.
-In addition, when submitting the final revision, you must also upload your TeX source files, including all figure files and any .bib or .bbl files.
+Manuscripts may also be submitted as LaTeX files, but if you do we require a .pdf file of the manuscript for use by the reviewers.
+In addition, when submitting the final revision, you must also upload your LaTex source files, including all figure files and any .bib or .bbl files.
 For the source files you should use the File Designation "Supplemental Material not for review".
+Any generic LaTex class file that uses the Harvard referencing system can be used to prepare the manuscript.

 - The title page must list the full title, short title of up to 70 characters, and names and affiliations of all authors.
 Give the full address, including email, telephone and fax, of the author who is to check the proofs.